Chan Canasta

-Chan Canasta (born Chananel Mifelew, 9 January 1920 - 22 April 1999) was a pioneer of mental magic in the 1950s and 1960s, becoming the first TV celebrity magician in the 1950s, and then in later life he turned to painting.
+Chan Canasta (born Chananel Mifelew, 9 January 1920 - 22 April 1999) was a British magician.
+He was a pioneer of mental magic in the 1950s and 1960s, becoming the first TV celebrity magician in the 1950s, and then in later life he turned to painting.
 Born in Kraków, Poland, he was the son of a Polish-Jewish educator.

 Personal life

-Chan Canasta was born Chananel Mifelew in Poland in 1920s.
+Chan Canasta was born as Chananel Mifelew to a Jewish family in Poland in 1920.
 Mifelew's father was an emigré from Russia.
-Mifelew attended Krakow University where he studied philosophy and natural sciences for his first year.
-However, he then left Poland and went to Jerusalem to study psychology.
-His studies were interrupted by the outbreak of the Second World War, and he volunteered to join the Royal Air Force.
-He fought in the Western Desert, North Africa, Greece and Italy, and eventually took British citizenship.
+Mifelew began studying philosophy and natural sciences at Krakow University in 1937 at age 17 before emigrating to Mandatory Palestine a year later, where he studied psychology at the Hebrew University of Jerusalem.
+His studies were interrupted by the outbreak of World War II, and he enlisted in the Royal Air Force in 1940.
+He participated in Allied campaigns in North Africa, Greece and Italy.
+After being discharged from the RAF, he began to study the occult, extra-sensory perception, and magic tricks.
+He emigrated to the United Kingdom in 1947 and eventually became a British citizen.

 He was twice married and died in London at the age of 79.

 Magic career

 Stage career

-Canasta moved to Great Britain in 1947, following a stint in the Royal Air Force.
-Starting as a card magician who took his stage surname from the popular card game of canasta, he became a well-known stage magician performing feats of memory and book tests during the late 1940s.
+Canasta started his career as a card magician who took his stage surname from the popular card game of canasta.
+He became a well-known stage magician performing feats of memory and book tests during the late 1940s.
 Over the course of his career, Canasta performed at the London Palladium, the Desert Inn in Las Vegas, and at the Playboy Club circuit.

 Canasta didn't refer to himself as a magician or a mentalist; he often used his own term "psycho-magician" but was most commonly billed as "A Remarkable Man".